-This section deals with the design considerations that involve provisioning wireless access for the various user groups that reside within the community college campus system, such as the faculty, administrators, students, and guests.
-These considerations include the WLAN controllers deployed in the campus services blocks, as well as the access points that are located in the campus buildings.
+This section deals with the design considerations that involve provisioning wireless access for the various user groups that reside within the medium enterprise, such as the administrators, employees, and guests.
+These considerations include the WLAN controllers deployed in the services blocks, as well as the access points that are located in buildings.